Content approval workflow for Tallyfy

 task

-Format the approved content for the target platform (CMS, email system, social media).
-Add images, videos, and other media assets.
-Set up proper meta descriptions, alt text, and SEO elements.
-Create the final preview version and verify all links, formatting, and media display correctly.
+Format your approved content for wherever it's going - CMS, email system, social media, etc. Drop in images, videos, and other media assets.
+Set up your meta descriptions, alt text, and SEO elements.
+Build the final preview and go through it carefully to make sure links work, formatting looks right, and all your media displays the way it should.

 10